karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 Racy Operations
 ---------------

 Since Buddhabrot requires each thread to access and increment arbitrary "pixels" on the output, a race condition is sure to crop up if steps are not taken to mitigate it.
 If you check the "Unsafe Mode" box in Pbrot and use more than one thread, that's exactly what'll happen.
-The image is nearly identical to the default, race condition-free image because of the sheer size of the problem, but I saw an opportunity to investigate different methods to avoid it and decided to try.
+The image is nearly identical to the default, race condition-free image because of the sheer resolution of the problem, but I saw an opportunity to investigate different methods to avoid it and decided to try them out.

 I ran some tests using OpenMP's two built-in synchronization constructs, `atomic` and `critical`, as well as my own solution and the baseline.
 Pbrot only accesses the array in one line, so here it is with `atomic`: